DeltaE/PyPSA_BC/README.md

 The project leverages BC infrastructure from CODERS.

 To setup your environment please have a distribution of conda installed.
-Now close the repo.
+Now clone the repo.

 Once the repo has been cloned you will now want to create the conda environment `bc-power`.
 Run the following command: